postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/travis-ci.md

 ## Viewing build status

 After you set up a Travis CI integration, status information for build jobs is available in Postman.
-For each build you can view the commit message, the branch the build ran on, the start time and duration, and the build status (passed or failed).
+For each build you can view the commit message, the branch the build ran on, the start time and duration, and the build status (`Passed` or `Failed`).

 To view build jobs, open an API version and select the **Test** tab.
 The most recent jobs are listed under **CI/CD Builds**.